 Cash Flow Cannot Support Quarterly Tax Payments

 Quarterly estimated payments exist to prevent one massive annual bill.
-But if you haven’t forecasted your cash inflows and outflows, these payments become disruptive surprises.
+But without accurate tax projections, built on the right inputs, these payments become disruptive surprises.
 Sometimes they hit during your slowest months, straining operations and occasionally triggering underpayment penalties.

 The True Cost of Reactive Tax Planning